-- A way to distinguish these possibilities is to compare viable count with total count.
+A way to distinguish these possibilities is to compare viable count with a total count.

-- In single celled microorganisms cell death is the point at which re initiation of division is no longer possible.
+In single-celled microorganisms, cell death is the point at which re-initiation of the division is no longer possible.

-- Particularly, there are ways to gently revive some microbes from physiological states that would result in permanent lack of growth in other growth environments.
+Particularly, there are ways to gently revive some microbes from physiological states that would result in a permanent lack of growth in other growth environments.

 Death phase [logarithmic decline, Exponential decline]:

-- “During the decline phase, many cells undergo involution—that is, they assume a variety of unusual shapes, which makes them difficult to identify.” (p.
-140, Black, 1996)
+“During the decline phase, many cells undergo involution—that is, they assume a variety of unusual shapes, which makes them difficult to identify.”